learn-co-curriculum/hs-git-code-along-lab/README.md

 `git init`

-* This creates a `.git` file in your new git project, which contains all the information git needs to sync the local version of your project (the one on your personal computer), with the version on github.com

-* Now create a `README.md` file.
-A README is a considered best practices, and we should make one for every project we work on.
-It tells anyone that is looking at your project exactly what it is that they're looking at, and potentially how to use it.
-Notice all the instructions for this code-along are in a `README.md`.
-Let's make a `README.md`, open it, and include a few instructions.
+* Create a `README.md` file to tell anyone who is looking at your project exactly what it is that they're looking at.

 `touch README.md`
 `subl README.md`

-"Here is my personal repository of ruby code."
+* Type something into it.
+Maybe: "Here is my personal repository of ruby code."

 * Now let's see if git noticed that we made changes to our `README.md`.

 `git status`

-* Now that we've finished editing our README, we want our file to be staged for commit.
+* We've finished editing our README, now we want our file to be staged for commit.

 `git add <file-name>`

-* And commit
+* Then commit.

 `git commit -m "I added a readme"`.